sir-rave-alot/it-lab/README.md

 2. Make Scripts executable using `chmod +x *.sh`
 3. Change the file "variables.sh" for your needs.
 4. Run `source variables.sh` to get the common variables defined
-5. Run `sudo -E ./writeImage.sh` to burn the image.
-This may take a while.
+5. Run `sudo -E ./run` to enter the interactive interface.